 The series contains examples of:

 - Canon Discontinuity: The 2006 series.
-Not to mention the '92 miniseries dismissal of Tara's death in the post-Grell issues.
+And the '92 miniseries dismissal of Tara's death in the post-Grell issues.

 - Cloning Blues: Deimos creates a clone of Morgan's son Joshua, ages it to adulthood, and sends it to attack Morgan, leading Morgan to believe he has killed his own son.